CRYPTWARBLER 2.0

 - add two glitch TONEs

-- add 8 'atmosphere' buttons & control buttons (part of MT-540 ROM- maybe also add optional 540 ROM??)
+- add 8 'atmosphere' buttons & control buttons (part of MT-540 ROM- maybe also add??)

 ROM Disregulate and Disengage

 These controls affect the BHE, OE, Vss, Gnd pins on the ROM chip.
-The BHE and OE pins have stable digital signals that enable the ROM, but using a pot like this causes the signals to enter a scary disregulated mode which may glitch out or disable the ROM.
+The BHE and OE pins have stable digital signals that enable the ROM, but using a pot like this causes the signals to enter a disregulated mode which may glitch out or disable the ROM.
 Some improvements can be made so that they aren't just leaking current when not being used.
 The Vss & Gnd disengage switches disengage the V & G signals on the Logic Patch Bay from the ROM chip, useful for a type of quick reset with help from the uC.

 todo: